How Deep Should A Circular Saw Blade Be For Plywood?

 No, it is not safe to adjust the blade depth while the saw is running.
 The saw should be turned off and unplugged before making any adjustments to the blade depth.

-You might be interested in: What Are The Different Types Of Circular Saw Blades?
+You might be interested in: What Is The Safest Saw For A Beginner?

 Leave a Comment